Guidelines for the Senior Research Paper

 Your independent research project should be the capstone of your undergraduate education.
 One of the benefits of our small department is that you have the opportunity to be directly involved in research with a faculty member.
 Your research will allow you to experience firsthand how the frontiers of scientific knowledge are expanded.
 Some examples of recent student theses (and the names of their research advisors) can be found here.

 Juniors and Seniors may take up to four semesters of Independent Research for course credit.
-Independent Research requires a time commitment of at least nine hours per week and you will be rewarded with an opportunity to take a research project and really make it your own.
+Independent Research requires a time commitment of at least nine hours per week (i.e., 3 credits) and you will be rewarded with an opportunity to take a research project and really make it your own.
 This extra time will allow you to delve deeply into the physics of your research in a significant manner.
 By the end of your first semester, you will likely start thinking of some of your own ideas for the next steps in your project.
 With the progression of each semester, you will gain more experience, skills, and independence, and you might publish your work in a highly-regarded scientific journal.
 Click here for the steps needed to register.

 For each semester of Independent Research, you will also be learning how to present your research to other scientists.
 If you complete at least two semesters of Independent Research, you will also be considered for Honors in Physics at the end of your Senior year.